LambdaSharp/LambdaSharpTool/Samples/S3Sample/ReadMe.md

 Before you begin, make sure to [setup your λ# CLI](../../Bootstrap/).

-## Module File
+## Module Definition

 Creating a function that is invoked by a S3 bucket events requires two steps.
-First, the S3 topic must be created in the `Parameters` section.
+First, the S3 topic must be created in the `Variables` section.
 Referencing an existing S3 bucket does not work.
 Second, the function must reference the parameter name in its `Sources` section using the `S3` attribute.

 Optionally, the `S3` attribute can specify specific [S3 events](https://docs.aws.amazon.com/AmazonS3/latest/dev/NotificationHowTo.html#notification-how-to-event-types-and-destinations) to listen to, an S3 key prefix and suffix.